Airborne Landings on Ginkel Heath Ede

 Each year, this day is commemorated and relived in September during the Airborne Landings and Commemoration.
 The yearly event is suitable for young and old and free of charge.

-The air landings will be commemorated in September 2021.
+The air landings will be commemorated in September.
 Planes will drop paratroopers above the Ginkel Heath in Ede, as it was done during Operation Market Garden.
-The commemoration on the Ginkel Heath will take place in a closed setting and by invitation only.
-Unfortunately, it is not available for visitors.
-However outdoor exhibitions will be organized and a variety of activities will take place during this ‘Airborne month’.
+Outdoor exhibitions will be organized and a variety of activities will take place during this ‘Airborne month’.

 Airborne Ginkelse Heide Ede - BezoekEde